daq-tools/kotori/doc/source/development/tasks.rst

                 or add some bookkeeping (a struct->fieldname registry) at the decoding level, where order is correct.
 Reuse this information when creating the Grafana stuff.
       Solution: Send data as list of lists to the WAMP bus.
+- [x] kotori.daq.intercom.c should perform the compilation step for getting a msglib.so out of a msglib.h
+- [x] decouple main application from self.config['lst-h2m']

 Hiveeyes